Natural gas safety tips

 - Consider installing earthquake valves on your house piping that will automatically shut off gas in the event of an earthquake.

-- To obtain a copy of the material safety data sheet for natural gas, please contact PSE’s customer safety communications manager at 425-456-2727.
+- To obtain a copy of the safety data sheet for natural gas, please contact PSE’s public safety manager at 425-456-2727.